 What Are Their Lives Like?

 Most Magar are craftsmen, although some who own their land have become farmers.
-Others work as miners, blacksmiths, or basket weavers.
-They tend to be simple minded, hard-working, honest, self-reliant, and self-sufficient people.
+Others work as miners, blacksmiths or basket weavers.
+They tend to be hard-working, honest, self-reliant, and self-sufficient people.
 They are very jovial and love to sing and dance.
 They have several kinds of dances as well as tribal games that they frequently play.

 What Are Their Beliefs?

-The great majority of the Eastern Magar practice ethnic religions, while the minority are practicing Hindus.
-Like other Magar groups, Hinduism has greatly influenced the Eastern Magar.
+The majority of Magar people practice ethnic religions, while the minority are practicing Hindus.
+Like other Magar groups, Hinduism has greatly influenced the Magar families and leaders.
 Many now worship the three major Hindu gods: Brahma (creator of the universe), Vishnu (protector and preserver of the worlds), and Shiva (the destroyer), as well as a host of other deities.

 What Are Their Needs?

-Intercession is the key to breaking down the strongholds over these tribes and seeing them reached with the Light of the glorious Gospel.
+Intercession is the key to breaking down the spiritual strongholds over the Magar people and seeing them reached with the light of Christ.

-* Pray that the Lord of the harvest will thrust forth laborers into Nepal.
+Pray that the Lord of the harvest will thrust forth laborers into Bangladesh.

-* Pray that the Holy Spirit will open the hearts of Nepal's governmental leaders to the Gospel.
+Pray that the Holy Spirit will open the hearts of governmental leaders in Bangladesh to the gospel.